-- The client-side requirements are less critical, as a sequential client cannot make multiple calls simultaneously - 1.
-To abandon a synchronization immediately if the target server were not available instantaneously - Symmetrical to server-side requirement 3 - To limit to a bounded duration the wait time on an unattended entry channel - Symmetrical to server-side requirement 2
+- The client-side extension requirements are less critical: sequential clients cannot make multiple calls simultaneously - 1.
+To abandon a synchronization immediately if the target server were not available instantaneously - Symmetrical to server-side requirement 3 - 2.
+To limit to a bounded duration the wait time on an unattended entry channel - Symmetrical to server-side requirement 2